John D Worrall, Ph.D.

 Current Positions Held

-- Professor of Economics, College of Arts and Sciences, Rutgers University, Camden
+- Emeritus Professor of Economics, College of Arts and Sciences, Rutgers University, Camden

 Dr. Worrall’s research interests are in Property Casualty Insurance – Automobile Insurance, Workers’ Compensation Insurance and in Financial and Labor Economics.
 He is a past president of the Risk Theory Society.

-Dr. Worrall’s study of the impact of FELA Wage and Injury Response to Shifts in Workplace Liability (pdf) with Professor Richard J. Butler will appear in The Industrial and Labor Relations Review, Vol. 61, No. 2, January 2008, pp. 181-200
+Dr. Worrall’s study of the impact of FELA Wage and Injury Response to Shifts in Workplace Liability (pdf) with Professor Richard J. Butler appeared in The Industrial and Labor Relations Review, Vol. 61, No. 2, January 2008, pp. 181-200

 Dr. Worrall and his colleague, Professor Richard Butler of BYU, were selected as the 2001 recipents of the ROBERT I. MEHR AWARD for their paper, “Claims Reporting Moral Hazard in Workers Compensation.”
 (Journal of Risk and Insurance, 1991).
 The award is presented by the American Risk and Insurance Association for the article which has stood the test of time and made the greatest contribution over the last 10 years.
 The award was presented in August, 2001, at ARIA’s Annual Meeting.